 (b) order that, with effect from a stated date not earlier than 21 days after the date the order is made, and continuing for a stated period, the offender, when not in custody, is to be subject to stated conditions that the court, subject to section 18, considers appropriate.

-(2) In deciding whether to make an order under subsection (1)(a) or (b), the paramount consideration is to be the need to ensure adequate protection of the community.
+(2) Subject to subsection (3), in deciding whether to make an order under subsection (1)(a) or (b), the paramount consideration is to be the need to ensure adequate protection of the community.

-(3) A court hearing an application under section 8(4A) must not make an order under subsection (1)(a).
+(3) A court cannot make an order under subsection (1)(b) unless it is satisfied, on the balance of probabilities, that the offender will substantially comply with the standard conditions of the order.

+(4) The onus of proof as to the matter described in subsection (3) is on the offender.

-[Section 17 amended by No. 17 of 2016 s.
-17.]
+[Section 17 amended: No. 17 of 2016 s.
+17; No. 21 of 2017 s.
+16.]

 18. Conditions of supervision order